microsoft/microsoft-ui-xaml/specs/xaml-resource-references-tracing-spec.md

 ### Remarks

-`IsXamlResourceReferenceTracingEnabled` must be `true` and there must be a debugger attached to the app process in order for `XamlResourceReferenceFailed` to fire and for tracing to appear in debugger output.
+`IsXamlResourceReferenceTracingEnabled` must be `true` and there must be a debugger attached to the app process in order for `XamlResourceReferenceFailed` to be raised and for tracing to appear in debugger output.
 You don't need to handle the event in order to see tracing appear in a debugger.
 The debugger output contains message information that goes to the **Output** window of the debugger.
 Attaching a `XamlResourceReferenceFailed` handler yourself is an advanced scenario for